beamaginelidar/l3cam_ros2/README.md

 If you are looking for this package for ROS, go to the [l3cam_ros](https://github.com/beamaginelidar/l3cam_ros) package.

-This package is supported only on Linux systems and has only been tested with ROS2 foxy and humble on an Ubuntu 20.04 and 22.04 system.
+This package is supported only on Linux systems and has only been tested with ROS2 foxy, humble and jazzy on Ubuntu 20, 22 and 24 systems.

 ## Installation